reset4ll/LSPconfig-cloneovim/Comparison-to-other-LSP-ecosystems-(CoC,-vim-lsp,-etc.).md

 **Reasons you might prefer CoC.nvim:**

+* CoC provides functionality that is unrelated to (and beyond) language server support (autocompletion, coc-explorer, coc-pairs, coc-lists)
+  * the built-in client does not implement autocompletion, you will need a plugin for this
+  * autocompletion is not a part of the LSP specification, only completion is
 * CoC.nvim manages it's own plugins (snippets, fuzzy searchers, lists)
   * the built-in client does not need to be installed
   * users will typically install lspconfig + an autocomplete extension + a snippets extension via their choice of package manager